h2oai/datatable/docs/manual/comparison_with_pandas.rst

     b	2	5	8	7
     c	3	6	9	2

-``datatable`` has the `key <https://datatable.readthedocs.io/en/latest/api/frame/key.html#datatable-frame-key>`__ property, which is meant as an equivalent of pandas indices, but its purpose at the moment is for joins, not for subsetting data :
+``datatable`` has the `key <https://datatable.readthedocs.io/en/latest/api/frame/key.html#datatable-frame-key>`__ property, which is meant as an equivalent of pandas indices, but its purpose at the moment is for joins, not for subsetting data:

 .. code-block:: python